MitoSegNet/MitoS-segmentation-tool/README.md

 * Enter minimum object size (in pixels) to exclude noise from the final segmentation
 * Select to train on GPU or CPU (only on GPU version)
 * Post-segmentation filtering: shows each generated segmentation automatically to allow User to choose which masks to save and which to discard

+### Issues & Bugs

+If you encounter any technical difficulties please go to https://github.com/MitoSegNet/MitoS-segmentation-tool/issues and describe the problem so I can address the issue.